slapula/slapula.github.io/_posts/2016-07-29-Describing-Instances-in-AWS-and-JMESpath.md

 ### Simple Extraction

-Here is a simple example where I am loading the JSON data then extracting names:
+Here is a simple example in the Python console where I am loading the JSON data then extracting names:

 ```p
 >>> import jmespath